Tony118g/captured/README.md

 This helped majorly when developing the site as it enabled me to create each page faster and with purpose since I had created these wireframes as a guide.

-A few differences can be seen between the final result and the wireframes but overall most of the conceptual layout and design is the same.
+A few differences can be seen between the final result and the wireframes but overall most of the conceptual layout and design are the same.
 Any changes were a result of decisions made to improve user experience.
 The most noticeable change is the presence of the navigation bar at the bottom of mobile screens.
 This was done in order to improve accessibility to all site features by having navigation options readily available at the bottom of the screen.

 #### Wireframes